Chapters

 In 2021, we used 40% cotton from Brazil and 60% from Peru due to another drought.

 In 2022, we purchased over 345 tons of cotton produced by 1,035 families in Brazil and Peru.
-VEJA paid up to 50% in advance to the associations.
+VEJA pre-financed up to 50% of the harvest in advance.

 2018